-We are a Cayman Islands company and our affairs are governed by our memorandum and articles of association and the Companies Law (2011 Revision) of the Cayman Islands, which is referred to as the Companies Law below.
+We are a Cayman Islands company and our affairs are governed by our memorandum and articles of association and the Companies Law (2010 Revision) of the Cayman Islands, which is referred to as the Companies Law below.

 As of the date of this prospectus, our authorized share capital, being US\$50,000, is divided into 471,620,833 ordinary shares with a par value of US\$0.0001 each and 28,379,167 preferred shares with a par value of US\$0.0001 each, of which 20,212,500 preferred shares are designated as series A preferred shares and 8,166,667 preferred shares are designated as series B preferred shares.
 As of the date of this prospectus, there are 46,234,659 ordinary shares, 20,212,500 series A preferred shares and 8,166,667 series B preferred shares issued and outstanding.
-Immediately prior to the completion of this offering, each series A preferred share will convert into one ordinary share and each series B preferred share will convert into 1.0625 ordinary shares of our company, respectively, assuming the initial public offering price will be US\$9.50 per ADS, the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus.
-Immediately after the completion of this offering, there will be 97,477,398 ordinary shares outstanding (or 100,830,338 ordinary shares if the option to purchase additional shares is exercised in full by the underwriters) outstanding, including a total of 28,889,799 ordinary shares resulting from the automatic conversion of all of our outstanding preferred shares.
+Immediately prior to the completion of this offering, all our outstanding preferred shares will be automatically converted into ordinary shares on a one-to-one basis.